 trouble stopping it.
 Cognitive and neuro- scientists talk about a phenomenon

-known as perseveration, or the
+known as perseveration, or the uncontrollable repetition of a particular

 response such as a word or a behaviour.
 Although perseveration is often